-In relation to the practical management of existing single lets staff should note that
+• In relation to the practical management of existing single lets staff should note that guidance contained within 'The Transitional Arrangements for the Acquisition and

 Management of Single Lets' remain applicable.

 Rent Liability for an ordinary Single Let

 The payment for a single let is derived from a number of sources, which may include a receipt of full Housing Benefit.
 The payment for a single let may also include a 'Top Up'